Are Bisexual People Confused? Kristen Stewart Doesn’t Think So

 Kristen Stewart And Robert Pattinson Engaged Is Trending Again — ‘Twilight’ Fans Can’t Seem To Let This Couple Go [Opinion]

-During an exclusive interview with The Guardian, Kristen Stewart revealed that she believes sexuality is fluid and she loved that you don’t have to nail down your sexuality if you don’t want to.
+During an exclusive interview with The Guardian Kristen Stewart revealed that she believes sexuality is fluid and she loved that you don’t have to nail down your sexuality if you don’t want to.
 While Kristen Stewart did reveal in February that she no longer identifies as bisexual – she certainly doesn’t think people who do identify as bisexual should be labeled as confused.
 If anything, she believes someone who identifies as bisexual knows exactly who they are.

 “It’s cool that you don’t have to nail everything down any more.
 That whole certainty about whether you’re straight or gay or whatever.
 You’re not confused if you’re bisexual.
 It’s not confusing at all.
 For me, it’s quite the opposite.”